kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ```

-There are other options, you could transfer the file to your local machine using scp and then use your locally installed Rstudio.
-Alternatively, you could also open a text editor in the terminal (e.g vi) and run the script with Rscript [path to the script].
+You can do it by opening Rsturio on the terminal or transfer the file to your local machine using scp and then use your locally installed Rstudio.
+Alternatively, you could also open a text editor in the terminal (e.g vi) and run the script with Rscript [path to the script].R .

 What are the conclusions you can extract from these analysis?
 Does the coverage match with what you observed with IGV?